winf-hsos/tinkerforge-helper/README.md

 # Tinkerforge Helper
 A helper that connects to any devices on Master Bricks automatically.
-Example how to use the `DeviceManager` can be seen in `run.js`.
+Examples how to use the `DeviceManager` can be found in `examples` folder.